lehronn/fireup.pro-BookList/readme.md

-npm install
-npm start
-npm build
+# BookList

+`npm install` for installation dependency

+`npm start` for start webpack with HMR

+`npm build` for build project